Road Safety Manual

 • Understanding of, and adherence to, the Safe System approach, including acknowledgement that designers are ultimately responsible for the design, operation and use of the road system, and therefore the entire safety of that system (UNRSC, 2010).

 • Safety needs to be embedded in planning and design.
-In order to have maximum and cost effective impact, safety needs to be included as early as possible.
+In order to have maximum and cost-effective impact, safety needs to be included as early as possible.
 This includes ensuring that new projects have safety embedded and that existing roads are upgraded to account for Safe System principles.

 • Priority policy issues for major roads include the need for a clear distinction and separation between inter-urban high-speed roads and urban roads (i.e. hierarchy); strong control and management of land use and urban development; and planning cities and communities for those without cars (i.e. walking, cycling and public transport).
 (UNRSC, 2010).